1) Are your puppies AKC registered? Yes, we only breed and raise AKC registered dogs.

 10) Are your puppies dewormed and vaccinated?
 Yes, our puppies go home with all their age-appropriate vaccinations and deworming.

-11) Do you Frontline your puppies?
-We use Frontline on our adult dogs.
-We do not use Frontline on our puppies due to their small size.
+11) Do you treat your puppies for fleas and ticks?
+We use Bravecto on our adult dogs.
+We do not use Bravecto on our puppies due to their small size.
 Our puppies are in a very low-risk environment because our adult dogs are treated.
 We recommend that you Frontline your puppy at 10 weeks of age.

 12) What is the price of a puppy?
 Our price for a puppy is $1475 for limited registration and $1900 for full registration.
 (We grant full registration at our discretion.)
 In addition, we are required to collect 6% Pennsylvania sales tax on our puppies.

 13) I'm ready to make a deposit!
 How does that work?
 You need to first get on our waiting list.
 Please read the deposit process here.